Recursive Pathways to Marginal Likelihood Estimation with Prior-Sensitivity Analysis: Case Study: Normal Mixture Modeling of the Galaxy Data Set

-Here the likelihood, $L(y|\theta,\phi,k)$, is given by a summation over the $n_\mathrm{tot}$ unobserved, $z_i$, as That is, for a $\pi(k)$ assigning mass to only a small set of elements one approach to recovering $\pi(k|y)$ is simply to estimate the ``per component'' marginal likelihood, $\hat{Z}^{(k)}$, at each of these $k$ and then reweight by $\pi(k)$.
+Given priors for the number of components in the mixture, the distribution of weights at a given $k$ and the vector of mean precisions---that is, $\pi(k)$, $\pi(\phi|k)$ and $\pi(\theta|\phi,k)$, respectively---the posterior for the number of mixture components in the \textit{finite} mixture case may be recovered by integration over $\{\phi,\theta\}$ at each $k$, Here the likelihood, $L(y|\theta,\phi,k)$, is given by a summation over the $n_\mathrm{tot}$ unobserved, $z_i$, as That is, for a $\pi(k)$ assigning mass to only a small set of elements, one approach to recovering $\pi(k|y)$ is simply to estimate the ``per component'' marginal likelihood, $\hat{Z}^{(k)}$, at each of these $k$ and then reweight by $\pi(k)$.
 The full marginal likelihood of the model can then of course be estimated from the sum, $\hat{Z}=\sum_k \hat{Z}^{(k)}$.
-While this is indeed the strategy adopted here for exposition purposes it is worth noting that such direct marginal likelihood estimation to recover $\pi(k|y)$ for this model can in fact be entirely avoided via either the reversible jump MCMC algorithm \citep{ric97} or Gibbs sampling over the infinite mixture version described below.
+While this is indeed the strategy adopted here for exposition purposes, it is worth noting that such direct marginal likelihood estimation to recover $\pi(k|y)$ for this model can in fact be entirely avoided via either the reversible jump MCMC algorithm (\citep{ric97}) or Gibbs sampling over the infinite mixture version described below.

-\subsubsection{Infinite Mixture Model}
+\subsubsection{Infinite mixture model}

-Rather than specify a maximum number of mixture components \textit{a priori}, \citet{esc95} and \citet{phi96} (amongst others) have advocated an infinite dimensional solution based on the Dirichet process prior.
-In particular, one may suppose the data to have been drawn from an infinite mixture of Normals with means, variances and weights drawn as the realization, $Q$, of a Dirichlet process (DP), $\mathrm{DP}(M,G_0)$, on $\mathbb{R}\times\mathbb{R}_+$; the characterization of the DP being via a concentration index, $M$, and reference density, $G_0$, and with all $Q$ being both normalized and strictly atomic.
+Rather than specify a maximum number of mixture components {a priori}, \citet{esc95} and \citet{phi96} (among others) have advocated an infinite-dimensional solution based on the Dirichet process prior.
+In particular, one may suppose the data to have been drawn from an infinite mixture of Normals with means, variances and weights drawn as the realization, $Q$, of a Dirichlet process (DP), $\operatorname{DP}(M,G_0)$, on $\mathbb{R}\times\mathbb{R}_+$, the characterization of the DP being via a concentration index, $M$, and reference density, $G_0$, and with all $Q$ being both normalized and strictly atomic.
 For small $M$ ($\lesssim10$) the tendency is for these $Q$ to be dominated by only a few (mixture) components, while for large $M$ the number of significant components inevitably increases, with the typical $Q$ thereby becoming closer (in the metric of weak convergence) to $G_0$.
-The likelihood of iid $y$ for a given $Q$ requires (in theory) an infinite sum over the contribution from each of its components,
+The likelihood of i.i.d. $y$ for a given $Q$ requires (in theory) an infinite sum over the contribution from each of its components,